itscodenation/flw1-giphy-20-21-starter/README.md

 ## Day 2

+### Day 2 Goal 1: Display a gif to the screen

+- [ ] Use string interpolation to update the fetch request so the original gif URL is appended to the screen in the correct div

-### Day 2 Goal 1: Add a click handler so the API request can use inputted data
+### Day 2 Goal 2: Add a click handler so the API request can use inputted data

 - [ ] Write a click handler for the "Searc" button and move your fetch request into the body
 - [ ] Declare a variable to save the user's input